kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 but you probably want to be notified when you're using the code in some new weird way, so that you can go back and check that everything is still fine.

-So now we find the right View that this coordinate is part of.
+So now we find the right view that this coordinate is part of.

 ```rust
   let top_left = (offset_x, offset_y + 1);